Haaasib/jomidar-ammorobbery/readme.md

 1 .
 Download All DEPENDENCIES
 2 .
 Config The Core
 3 .
 Drag And Drop Downloaded File
+4 .
+If you are getting stash issue then check the cfg.lua and make config.usestash = false .
 ```
 # Images
 ![Alt text](https://i.ibb.co/T0Q0JN0/Screenshot-1.png)